 Don’t hesitate to sit down with your team ahead of the interview to run through the agenda, and areas where your team members can contribute ideas and project long and short-term needs of the project.
 It might even be worth taking a trip to the project site.
 Knowledge is power, so anything you can do to increase your team’s knowledge of the project and the owner will help demonstrate their authority and expertise.

 By leveraging pursuit tracking in Bridgit Bench, contractors are able to pencil in their perfect project team for every opportunity without impacting their overall strategy until the contract is won.
 Contractors can also export project teams by way of custom reports that can be sent to owners.
 Providing an owner with a full roster, including relevant experience and skill sets, can help give your company a leg up against the competition.
+For information about writing an executive summary, check out this guide.

 4. TRACK THE COMPETITION